 Removing the top cover also exposes the right end output pcb.
-The sub bass adjustment is located on this board - and is controlled by 1 jumper located above the sub bass jack socket.
+Two adjustments are located on this board - the microphone limiter threshold preset and the sub bass output level.
+The latter is controlled by 1 jumper located above the sub bass jack socket.
 Adjacent notation shows the positions.